howech/gestalt/README.md

  or matches the regex respectively.
 Pattern could also be a function which return a truthy value if the change matches its criteria.

+- removePatternListener( callback )

+Removes a previously added listener callback.

+- state( state, data )

+If no arguments are given, it returns the current state of the object.
+If a state it given, it transitions the configuration to that state.
+If the object's state has actually changed (or if we get another 'invalid' when it was already in an invalid state) it will emit a 'state' event, passing the data argument on in the state change payload along with the new and old states.

 #### Events

 - change